arkgast/blockchain-developer-bootcamp-final-project/README.md

 ## How to use

-This project uses advance hardhat template and it was tested with node v14.x and v16.x
+This project uses advance hardhat template and it was tested with node >= v14

 ### Environment variables